Ut Cover

 The knowledgeable and friendly staff can assist you with booking accommodations, tours, and activities.
 They can also provide information on local restaurants, shops, and attractions.
 Whether you’re looking for adventure, relaxation, or a little bit of both, the Tourist Information Centre can help you plan the perfect itinerary.

-Explore Discover the Biggest Bike Rental Service in Nelson, New Zealand
+Explore The 10 Biggest Beach in Tauranga, New Zealand

 Top Tourist Information Center in Tauranga, New Zealand